JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/redis_celery/index.md

 Let me now try to do a dry run by sending an email and check whether I am receiving it or not.

-I will open up the python console and import the mail function.
+I will open up the Python console and import the mail function.

 I will try to send to the same verified email address.